Disk storage guide

 - Local scratch file systems

-- The global project and nobackup file system
+- The network project and nobackup file system

 - Temporary virtual filesystem